Backup Chain and Retention Policy

 Every successful backup job session creates a new restore point that lets you roll back VM data to an earlier point in time.
 To control the number of restore points in the backup chain, you must specify retention policy settings.
 The retention policy defines how many restore points you want to retain on disk and thus how ‘far’ you are able to roll back.
 After the allowed number of restore points is exceeded, AHV Backup Proxy automatically removes the earliest restore point from the backup chain.

 To define the retention policy for a backup job, you must specify the necessary number of restore points in the Restore points to keep field in the backup job settings.
 By default, AHV Backup Proxy keeps 7 restore points.
-In the Schedule step of the New Job wizard you can select the following units of retention policy.

 For details on the retention policy for AHV VM backups, see the Forward Incremental Backup Retention Policy section of the Veeam Backup & Replication User Guide.